sarahmclo/print-statement/README.md

 **Comprehensive Management**:
    - Users can easily track daily print runs and sales, ensuring accurate records of their business activities.
-   - Order numbers are used to organize and retrieve information about specific jobs, providing clarity and organization.
+   - Tables are used to organize and retrieve information about specific jobs, providing clarity and organization.

 **Inventory Tracking**:
    - The application keeps detailed records of inventory levels, showing what screen print stock is available and what has been sold.